Beyond the Final Answer: Evaluating the Reasoning Trajectories of Tool-Augmented Agents: Case Studies

 \subsubsection{Analysis on the Three \proposed~Metrics}

 \textbf{Efficiency.} We measure efficiency only for successful trajectories, that is, only when they lead to the correct final answer.
 The efficiency results largely follow the trends observed in overall accuracy.
 While larger models tend to construct more efficient trajectories, this is not always the case.
 A key insight from this analysis is that as an agent generates a more inefficient (i.e., longer) trajectory, its likelihood of producing an incorrect answer increases.
 We hypothesize this is because longer trajectories require the agent to process a longer context, which can weaken its ability to perform accurate reasoning.
 It is worth noting that Mistral-7B has no efficiency score, as it fails to produce any correct answers in our experiments.
+Further analysis of the efficiency of trajectories where the model failed to derive the correct answer is available in Appendix \ref{app:efficiency_under_failure}

 \textbf{Hallucination.} The hallucination metric also shows a high correlation with overall accuracy, as a higher hallucination naturally reduces the probability of reaching a correct answer.
 Notably, the reasoning model, o3-mini, demonstrates a remarkably low hallucination rate.
 This is likely attributable to the inherent nature of Large Reasoning Models (LRMs) to perform deep reasoning \citep{plaat2024reasoning, chen2025towards}, focusing strictly on the accumulated evidence.
 In the case of Mistral-7B, we observe that it achieves a high score (i.e., a low rate of hallucination) not by successfully completing tasks, but by terminating its operation when it determines it cannot proceed.